bair-climate-initiative/multiearth/README.md

 pre-commit run --all-files
 ```

+Note: a small, but unexpected, oddity is that mypy runs differently as a precommit hook vs. as a standalone command (`mypy .`).
+Make sure both the pre-commit hook and the standalone command pass before committing.

 ## Testing
 Data sources and providers have integration tests that are implemented via Jupyter Notebooks.
 Serving as both an explanatory medium and documentation, notebooks inside the `nbs` folder serve as a great way to verify that